JonasLong/CSCI-331-04-Group-04/README.md

 # Customized Sudoku

 ## Abstract
-This project generates a random sudoku board and solves it, using both a naieve Depth-First-Search algorithm and a more advanced search that uses Constraint Satisfaction Problem to prune invalid states with forward checking
+This project generates a random sudoku board and solves it, using both a naive Depth-First-Search algorithm and a more advanced search that uses Constraint Satisfaction Problem solving strategies to prune invalid states with forward checking

 ## Developers
 Jonas Long: